uptonking/note4yaoo/lib-fwk-orm-knex-examples.md

     - When you use partitioning, MySQL will keep that data on separate parts of the disk as if they were separate tables and organizes your data automatically based on the partitioning key
 # starter
 - https://github.com/gothinkster/koa-knex-realworld-example /201910/js/archived
-  - Example Node.
-Js (Koa.js + Knex) codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the RealWorld spec and API.
+  - Example Node (Koa.js + Knex) codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the RealWorld spec and API.
   - 🍴 forks
   - https://github.com/EJIqpEP/koa-knex-realworld-example /202205/js
   - https://github.com/mlaccetti/koa-knex-realworld-heroku-example /201905/js